To apply for a Police Information Check online - click here

 Please note that Vulnerable Sector Searches will only be completed for local residents.
 If you are not a Medicine Hat resident you need to contact the police agency in your local area.

-One other I.D. such as Birth Certificate, Alberta Health Care Card, Immigration Documents or Marriage Certificate.
+One other I.D. such as Birth Certificate, Alberta Health Care Card, or Immigration Documents.
 (Social Insurance Cards are not acceptable as they do not include date of birth)